ArenKDesai/Aren-s-Notes/botany lec.md

 - Pollination transfers pollen to ovules
 - Fertilization fuses egg & sperm
 - Embryo in is in seed, which is in fruit
 Not all plants have flowers, and not all reproduction is sexual.
+For example, ferns use spores